 In the UK the Amarok is double cab only, and there’s a decent amount of legroom in the rear for three passengers.
 Even if it is a bit of a squeeze sitting behind a tall driver.

 Still, it's a reasonably practical working environment, and though some feel the design is a little boring we like its functional simplicity and intelligent control layout.
 Be a shame to ruin those nice carpets with muddy work boots, though.

 There are up to four 12-volt sockets dotted around for charging your gear, including one in the cargo area and another in a recessed slot in the dash suitable for housing a tablet or laptop.

 All four door pockets can fit big bottles of water and there are two pairs of cupholders - one in front and one in the rear - plus a large storage bin under the padded central armrest.

 Improved comfort and interior from 2016 onwards

-Climatronic air-conditioning and a steering wheel equipped with paddleshifters (optional or high-spec only) on automatic models - in addition to an increase in material quality designed to help make it feel more premium - complete the luxury-car ambience of the Amarok's interior.
+Climatronic air-conditioning and a steering wheel equipped with paddleshifters (also optional or high-spec only) on automatic models - in addition to an increase in material quality designed to help make it feel more premium - complete the improved ambience of the Amarok's interior.

 Full details of current standard equipment can be found in the Costs and Value section.